tinyweatherforecastgermanygroup/TinyWeatherForecastGermany/README.md

   Because the DWD provides this data this way.
 This cannot be changed.
 Please consider that this unit is more precise regarding the amount of hail and snow.

+  *Does the app display the actual, current weather?*

+  No. This app is about weather forecasts.
+You see the weather you can expect to occur until the displayed time.
+The widgets (classic, bold, large) display the weather that will occur until the next full hour.

  Contributing
  ------------